 When getting to know Azure Devops, the most difficult question is probably what steps you need to follow to make your CI Pipeline work correctly.

-The crucial point in running the Azure CI Pipeline is the work of the Azure Pipelines Agent, which primary task is to establish a connection with the machine on which you want to run your DevOps CI Pipeline.
+The crucial point in running the Azure CI Pipeline is the work of the Azure Pipelines Agent, whose primary task is to establish a connection with the machine on which you want to run your DevOps CI Pipeline.

 Note